oscar-bender-stone/kamelo/src/README.md

    src/
    ├── main.ml: *The main algorithm to translate a semantics or an executable*
-   ├── lib.lp: *A partial manual translation of the K standard library*
+   ├── K_builtin/interpreted/lib.lp: *A partial manual translation of the K standard library*
    ├── common/
    │   ├── color.ml: *Some colors for printing in the terminal*
    │   ├── error.ml: *Some error messages and execeptions*